moj-analytical-services/iam_builder/README.md

   operations.

 - **bedrock:** Boolean; must be set to `true` to allow role to interact with Amazon Bedrock.
 If `false` or absent role will not be able to interact with Amazon Bedrock.

+- **cloudtrail_lookup_events** Boolean; must be set to `true` to allow role to read Amazon CloudTrail events.
+If `false` or absent role will not be able to read  Amazon Cloudtrail events.

 ## How to update